shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 is your voice *reflected* back at you by hard surfaces on the other side of the canyon.

-All rooms are just tiny
-canyons, with a lot more surfaces, and at much closer distances.
-Each surface provides a different echo, which might come straight back to your ears, or might bounce around the room for a while before you hear it.
-To simulate the feeling of a room, we just need to simulate all of its surfaces, and how these surfaces interact with one another, to create echoes and resonances of the original sound.
+If learning about reverb has taught me anything, it's that all rooms are just tiny canyons, with a lot more surfaces, and at much closer distances.
+Each surface provides a different echo, which might come straight back to your ears or bounce around the room for a while first.
+To simulate a room, we need to simulate all of its surfaces, and how these surfaces interact with one another, to create a bunch of echoes and resonances of the original sound.

 Typical rooms have a lot of surfaces at weird angles (tables, chairs, etc.) and just a few big flat surfaces, such as its four walls and ceiling.
 Roughly